Noaaan/MythicWiki/docs/mythicmetals/home.md

  - #### Studio Mode

     While in a render screen, you can press ++f10++ to ender **Studio Mode**.
-While in this mode, the background of your screen is filled with your [background color](options.md#background-color) and the UI is not rendered.
+While in this mode, the background of your screen is filled with your `<HYPERLINK BLOCKED>` and the UI is not rendered.
 This is sometimes useful when you want to take a screen recording and don't care about transparency or a higher resolution than your monitor support.
 To exit Studio Mode, press ++f10++ again.